Search

 2018 Weronika Gęsicka (PL)

 More information about the past Foam Talent editions here.
-You can also visit the digital Foam Talent 2022 exhibition online.
+You can find the current Talent edition in the digital exhibition.

 With the exhibition series "La jeune photographie allemande" we have been focusing on young photographers at universities in Germany and showing current trends in photography together with the Goethe-Institut Paris since 2018.
 Each year, we give the students of a selected university or academy the opportunity to present their work in an exhibition at the Goethe-Institut Paris.